nellowint/update-mirrors/README.md

 # Update Mirros for Arch Linux

-Update your mirror-list quickly and conveniently
+Update your mirror-list quickly and conveniently.
+To install update-mirrors on your computer, just run the command **chmod +x install.sh** and after running the command **sh install.sh**, if necessary run the command with sudo privileges.

 ##